jhnbyrn/951-KLR-PAGES/isv_routine.md

 		a=rpm error * 4
 		b=map gain value
 ```
-Note that the same "integrator" routine is used to add the P term to the total correction r1:r0.
+Note that the same "integrator" routine is used to add the P term to the total correction __r1:r0__.
 But the resulting total is not stored back into 7E:7D, and thus will not be included in the next cycle.
-Proportional correction is a bigger, more powerful correction, but it's calculated afresh every time.
-Thus the P term only exists while there is an error, hence the need for an integraiton term to close the gap.
+Proportional correction is a bigger, more powerful correction, but it's calculated fresh every time.
+The P term only exists while there is an error, hence the need for an integraiton term to close the gap.

 __0988__:
 Now we jump to 1B82, which is the clamp routine for the ISV correction.

-Recall in mind that the corrections are centered around the midpoint (high byte 128) so that > 32767 is "positive" and < is negative.
-The clamping routine removes this bias so that the correction value in r1:r0 is in standard 2's complement form.
+Recall that the corrections are centered around the midpoint (high byte 128) so that > 32767 is "positive" and < is negative.
+The clamping routine removes this bias so that the correction value in __r1:r0__ is in standard 2's complement form.
 It also stores the carry bit in 20h.5 when the bias is removed.
 Later, if the final correction value overflows we use 20h.5 to determine whether to clamp high or low.

 The details of the clamping routine are left to the Appendix section; for now we return to the main ISV routine.